Canon SX420 vs Fujifilm X-A5

 It is notable that the X-A5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-A5 from Fujifilm.
+Both the SX420 and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Fujifilm X-A5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Fujifilm X-A5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.